Pull to refresh

 For five years, the world's most popular social media app lived under a death sentence.
 TikTok, used by 170 million Americans, faced repeated ban threats from two administrations convinced its Chinese ownership posed an unacceptable national security risk.
 On January 23, 2026, that uncertainty ended: TikTok USDS Joint Venture LLC became operational, transferring 80.1% ownership to American and allied investors while ByteDance retained a non-controlling 19.9% stake.

-The deal represents the largest forced divestiture of a foreign-owned technology company in U.S. history.
+The deal is the largest forced divestiture of a foreign-owned technology company in U.S. history.
 Oracle will retrain TikTok's recommendation algorithm using only American user data, severing the connection to Beijing that lawmakers called an intelligence threat.
 ByteDance loses all access to U.S. user information.
-Whether the new structure preserves what made TikTok dominant—or creates a fundamentally different product—remains to be seen.

 Key Indicators